OOPMan/jquery-plugincreator/README.rst

    to override values supplied by **jQuery.fn.NAME.defaults** to the plugin instance.
 Additionally, any additional parameters supplied to **jQuery.fn.NAME** will be passed in to the **init** member function of the plugin instance.
 The plugin instance is associated with its parent element using a data attribute of the form *data-jquery-plugincreator-NAME*.

-Currently there is no provision for handling the results returned by calls to individual plugin instance member functions, but may be supported in the future with special handling that collects and returns the results of calls to member functions.

 options
 -------